cdapio/cdap/cdap-docs/admin-manual/source/installation/azure-hdinsight.rst

       **Microsoft Azure HDInsight:** The cluster dashboard, *Applications* button circled

 #.
-CDAP should show as installed successfully:
+CDAP should show as installed successfully, with a *Portal* link to access it:

    .. figure:: ../_images/azure-hdinsight/azure-hdinsight-5.2.png
       :figwidth: 100%
       :width: 800px
       :class: bordered-image

-      **Microsoft Azure HDInsight:** Installed applications, showing CDAP and its *Portal* button
+      **Microsoft Azure HDInsight:** Installed applications, showing CDAP and its *Portal* link

+.. _admin-installation-azure-hdinsight-installing-on-existing:

 Install CDAP as an Application on an Existing Cluster
 =====================================================